robolivares/tennis_brackets/README.md

 * **Scalable & Cost-Effective:** Built on the serverless, free-tier-friendly architecture of Firebase and Netlify.

 ## Project Structure

-The repository is organized into three main directories:

 * `/public/`: This is the root of your website.
 The contents of this folder will be deployed to Netlify.
 * `/functions/`: Contains the backend Cloud Function code (`main.py`) responsible for automatic score calculation.